Fluttrr/fluttr.me/README.md

 # fluttr.me

 Static homepage with a CLI interface and a blog, photo & music library.
+This project was done using only vanilla JS (it evolved a lot over a couple of years so it's quite cursed)

 ## to-do